joemaller/version-everything/README.md

 The following additional flags map to version-everything settings.
 Run `version-everything -h` for full usage info.

 - `-p`, `--package-json` `<path to package.json file>`<br>Loads a specific package.json file.
-When present, this will able be used as the starting location for Cosmiconfig.
+When present, this will also be used as the starting location for Cosmiconfig.

 - `n`, `--dry-run`<br> Runs the command without modifying any files.
 - `q`, `--quiet`<br> Run the command silently, without showing update messages.